Kenshi2727/leetcode/Optimized solutions/leetcode143.md

       and
 5 -> 4 -> null

-step-4 Merge them by choosing the nodes alternatively from the respective spliited linked lists
+step-4 Merge them by choosing the nodes alternatively from the respective splitted linked lists
 ------
 Final Output-
 1 -> 5 -> 2 -> 4 -> 3